thejaswini928/thejaswini928/README.md

 📍 India

-🌍 Aspiring to study & work in Ireland

 an aspiring Data Analyst with a background in Computer Science, Finance, and Compliance (KYC).
 I’m building hands-on skills in SQL, Excel, and Power BI by working on real-world datasets.